verd1c/Rift-Wrapper/README.md

 # RiftWrapper v1.2

 RiftWrapper is a simple wrapper for the [Riot Games API](https://developer.riotgames.com/docs/portal) written in python.
-The currently supported APIs are:
+You can check the currently supported APIs [here](https://github.com/verd1c/Rift-Wrapper#supported-api-versions).

 ## Installation